josdem/hugo/content/techtalk/spring/spring_boot_internationalization.md

 }
 ```

-As you can see we are creating an abstration to use message source, so we only need to pass as parameter the message code.
+As you can see we are creating an abstraction to use message source, so we only need to pass as parameter the message code.
 Here we are using it in a controller:

 ```groovy
 package com.jos.dem.internationalization